 James Norbury - Co-opted Representative

-We also have 3 Parent Governor vacancies, 1 Foundation Representative vacancy and 2 Co-opted Representative vacancies.
+We also have 3 Parent Governor vacancies and 3 Co-opted Representative vacancies.
 Please apply in writing to the address below if you wish to apply for one of the governor vacancies:

 Mr Geoff Day, Chair of Governors